 Vegan Cream Cheese Frosting!
-We're talking legit silky, creamy, buttery, tangy and decadent and 100% as delicious as any non-vegan version.
+We're talking silky, creamy, buttery, tangy, decadent, and 100% as delicious as any non-vegan version.

-It's able to hold its own when being piped or sandwiched between cake layers (hello Vegan Hummingbird Cake), and won't squirt out the sides and leave you with no filling in your cake.
+It can hold its own when sandwiched between cake layers (hello Vegan Hummingbird Cake 😍), and won't squirt out the sides.
+It can even be piped!

 Ingredients